Home

-How To: Add Full Body Motion Tracking to the HoloLens with a Kinect
+How to Add Full Body Motion Tracking to the HoloLens with a Kinect

 Thanks to Project-Infrared, there's now a pretty straightforward way to add motion tracking to the HoloLens: Connect it to a Kinect.